dapr/docs/daprdocs/content/en/reference/api/metadata_api.md

 Name            | Type   | Description
 ----            | ----   | -----------
-pubsubname      | string | Name of the pubsub. topic           | string | Topic name. metadata        | object | Metadata associated with the subscription. rules           | [Metadata API Response Subscription Rules](metadataapiresponsesubscriptionrules)[] | List of rules associated with the subscription.
+pubsubname      | string | Name of the pub/sub.
+topic           | string | Topic name.
+metadata        | object | Metadata associated with the subscription. rules           | [Metadata API Response Subscription Rules](metadataapiresponsesubscriptionrules)[] | List of rules associated with the subscription.